Reggie Jackson: Post-retirement honors

 In 2007, ESPN aired a miniseries called The Bronx Is Burning about the 1977 Yankees, with the conflicts and controversies involving Jackson, portrayed by Daniel Sunjata, a central part of the storyline.
 The series infuriated Jackson since he felt he was portrayed as selfish and arrogant.
 He also expressed frustration that the filmmakers did not consult with him while making the miniseries, saying "I feel betrayed."

 In 2008, Jackson threw the ceremonial first pitch at the Yankees' opening-day game, the last at the original Yankee Stadium.
 He also threw out the first pitch at the first game at the new Yankee Stadium (an exhibition game).

 On October 9, 2009, Jackson threw the ceremonial opening pitch at Game 2 of the ALDS between the Yankees and the Minnesota Twins.
 On October 18, 2010, the Ride of Fame honored Jackson with his image on a New York City double-decker tour bus.

 On September 5, 2018, before an Athletics game against the Yankees in Oakland, Jackson was inducted into the new Oakland Athletics Hall of Fame.
 He joined fellow inductees Rickey Henderson, Dave Stewart, Dennis Eckersley, Catfish Hunter and Rollie Fingers.

+During the MLB at Rickwood Field tribute game in Birmingham, Alabama on June 20, 2024, Jackson joined dozens of baseball legends to celebrate the Negro leagues and honor the recently departed Willie Mays.
+On a broadcast before the game with Alex Rodriguez, David Ortiz, and Derek Jeter, Jackson spoke about the racism he faced when he was last in the city and challenges he faced during his playing days."Coming back here is not easy.
+The racism when I played here, the difficulty of going through different places where we traveled.
+Fortunately I had a manager and I had players on the team that helped me get through it.
+But I wouldn't wish it on anybody.
+People said to me, today I spoke and said, 'Do you think you're a better person, do you think you won when you played here and conquered?'
+I said, you know, I would never want to do it again.
+I walked into restaurants and they would point at me and say, 'the nigger can't eat here.'
+I would go to a hotel and they say the nigger can't stay here.
+We went to Charlie Finley's country club for a welcome home dinner and they pointed me out with the N word...
+Finley marched the whole team out, finally they let me in there.
+He said, 'we're going to go to the diner and eat hamburgers, we'll go where we're wanted...